AlgoMaster Logo

 If you delete the csDept object, the professors still exist in memory and could be reassigned to another department.
 That’s aggregation in action.

-4. When to Use Aggregation in OOP
+4. Why Aggregation Matters in OOP